Site-Fan/Site-Fan.github.io/content/posts/CS205_My_FileSys.md

     - If 2 arguments received, the 1st one is `-r`, the 2nd one states a path to a directory in the file system.
   - We guarantee that the testcases will not delete the working directory or its parent directories.
 - `pwd`
-  - print the name of the current working directory.
+  - print the absolute path of the current working directory.
   - Number of args: 0

 \* Note that "path" mentioned above could be either relative or absolute path, meaning that you need to maintain the path of the current working directory.
+Initially, the current working directory is the root directory `/`.

 ## Output